0:00

 1. The piece Professor Lessig was writing when we recorded this episode was subsequently a few hours after this episode.
 You can read it here.

-Regardless of the outcome, you can see all four episodes on Substack, and hear them on all the usual podcast apps such as Apple Podcast and Spotify.
+2. All Wrestling Darkness episodes are on Substack and YouTube.
+You can hear them on all the usual podcast apps such as Apple Podcast and Spotify.

 —Eric